 In accordance with COMDTINST 1330.1E, Active Duty for Operational Support (ADOS), PSC-RPM is responsible for centralized management of Long-Term, Non-Contingency ADOS.
 This encompasses ADOS assignments that are greater than 180 days in duration, and not supporting a Coast Guard contingency (e.g., Overseas Contingency operations supporting Operation Iraqi Freedom/Enduring Freedom, Deepwater Horizon, etc.).
-ADOS assignments in support of contingency operations and Short-Term ADOS are managed by PSC’s Personnel Services Division, Surge Staffing Branch (PSC-PSD-ssb).
+ADOS assignments in support of contingency operations and Short-Term ADOS are managed by PSC’s Personnel Services Division, Surge Staffing Section (PSC-PSD-SSS).

 PSC-RPM announced the centralization of Long-Term Non-Contingency ADOS management in ALCGPSC 096-12.